 Clients don’t just appear at your door

 Clients are difficult to get, without any notable credits it’s unlikely someone will just call you looking for work.
 You need to be active in going out and actually talking to people.
 Go to shows, make friends, get involved in your local scene, play in bands, DJ at clubs, put on your own shows.
-The more people you know the better your chances are at finding work.
-People want to work with their friends, they want to work with someone they feel is invested in their art.
+The more people you know, the better your chances are at finding work.
+People want to work with their friends, and they want to work with someone they feel is invested in their art.
 Be friendly, be interested, and be fun to be around and people will be more inclined to want to work with you.

 Be confident in your ear, don’t be afraid to try new things